flyingwolfz/CCNN-CGH/README.md

 We use python 3.9, Pytorch 1.10. opencv is used to operate images, other libraries are not essentional to run our model.

-2. python code will be released soon.
+2. python code will be released soon, it includes: CCNN-CGH for 1920 1072 and 4K resolution, mini CCNN-CGH for 4K resolution, zero-padding version CCNN-CGH for 1920 1072 resolution